Skip to content

 Coda has more app integrations, but both connect to Zapier

-When it comes to app integrations, Coda wins by a mile: it offers over 1,600 app integrations, while Notion offers a mere 80 or so.
+When it comes to app integrations, Coda wins by a mile: it offers over 500 app integrations, while Notion offers 120 or so.
 But both Coda and Notion connect to Zapier, so you can connect them with thousands of other apps to fill any gaps.

 Once you've connected your apps, you can automate daily tasks like adding new calendar events or form responses to your database.
-Learn more about how to automate Notion, or get started with one of these pre-made workflows.
+Learn more about how to automate Notion or how to automate Coda, or get started with one of these pre-made workflows.

 Add new Google Calendar events to databases in Notion